Adipuranik/Pediatric-Brain-Tumor-Segmentation-Classification-using-MRI/README.md

-# 🧠 Deep Learning Framework for Segmentation and Classification of Pediatric Brain Tumors using MRI
+#  Deep Learning Framework for Segmentation and Classification of Pediatric Brain Tumors using MRI

 An automated deep learning pipeline that combines **U-Net + ResNet34 segmentation** and **ResNet18 classification** to detect and classify pediatric brain tumors from MRI images — with ROI-based extraction, Tversky loss for class imbalance handling, and a unified inference pipeline.

-> Project Exhibition — Dept. of ECE, VVCE, Mysuru | April 2026
+> Final year project — Dept. of ECE, VVCE, Mysuru | April 2026
 > Guide: **Dr. Jagadeesh B**, Associate Professor, Dept. of ECE

 ---

-## 👥 Team
+##  Team

 | USN | Name |
 |-----|------|